 My Job Ended, Now What?

 Your relationship with your nanny family is strained and when they come home on Friday they tell you they no longer need your services.
 Things are going well, but your nanny family gives you two weeks’ notice that they have decided to put their 4 yr old into preschool.
+You can’t help but think to yourself: my job is over so what do I do now?
 Whether it is on good terms or bad, there are things a nanny should consider when a job ends.

 - Final Nanny Paycheck

 Whether you are happy, sad, or just shocked, you need to address your final payroll.
 The family must pay you for all unpaid hours up until the date of separation.
 State law dictates how quickly a family must pay their nanny upon separation, and it is often a shorter time window when you are let go then if you have decided to leave.
 NOTE: It is NEVER legal for the employer to withhold the final paycheck, whether family property has been returned or not.

 Nannies often have keys to the family’s house, car seats or strollers, and quite possibly a debit or credit card provided for family purchases.
 These are the family’s property, and must be returned.
 When the job ends, regardless of the reason, you need to arrange to return these items without delay.